henkkagee/vHelix-Dashboard/README.md

 - Build Lemon using their instructions https://lemon.cs.elte.hu/trac/lemon/wiki/InstallLinux .
 This is rather straightforward and results in a libemon.a library file.

 - Build PhysX-3.3.
 There are configuration files (Makefiles, Visual Studio .sln files...) for each operating system in PhysXSDK/Source/compiler.
 If you get warnings treated as errors during the build process, remove all -Werror flags from all .mk files in source/compiler/<system, e.g. linux64>.
-The compiling process generates lots of errors which probably are not feasible to fix yourself.
+The compiling process generates lots of warnings which probably are not feasible to fix yourself.
 You should end up with shared objects in PhysXSDK/Bin and static libraries in PhysXSDK/Lib.

 - Clone the vHelix-Dashboard repository, and switch to the linux-version branch.
 Place the libemon.a and the .a files from PhysXSDK/Lib in src/vHelix/lib.